 Stringent and inflexible low-fat diet prescribed by health providers, being stressed with great enthusiasm by the media as well, can also contribute as an auxiliary risk for vitamin D malabsorption.
-It was noted that vitamin D is a strict fat-soluble substance, hence, enough fat in ingested meal is, indeed, a prerequisite for effective assimilation of vitamin D.
+It was noted that vitamin D is a strict fat-soluble substance.
+Hence, enough fat in ingested meal is, indeed, a prerequisite for effective assimilation of vitamin D.

 The issue of vitamin D storage in adipose tissue is also worth noting.
-Although negligible in thin healthy subjects, but the abnormally expanded, pathologic adipose tissue of metabolic syndrome, could soak up a notable portion of serum vitamin D2, D3, and their 25-hydroxylated form, accounting for another putative factor for current dilemma of low serum 25(OH) D. Now one might gather the core concept with regard to negative correlation between high waist circumference and low serum 25 OH D. Pay particular attention that, on a setting of deficient vitamin D absorption and defective 25-hydroxylation, the mentioned subject may receive further importance.
+Although negligible in thin healthy subjects, but the abnormally expanded adipose tissue of metabolic syndrome, could soak up a notable portion of serum vitamin D2, D3, and their 25-hydroxylated form, accounting for another presumptive factor for current low serum 25(OH) D. Now one might gather the core concept behind the negative correlation between high waist circumference and low serum 25 (OH) D. On a setting of insufficient vitamin D absorption and defective 25-hydroxylation, the increased storage capacity of expanded visceral adipose tissue might receive further importance.